MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 The program runs the operation or function marked with the `@EntryPoint()` attribute on the default full state simulator.

-Copy and paste the full code sample into the [Quantum Copilot](https://quantum.microsoft.com/en-us/experience/quantum-coding), select the number of shots to run, and click **Run**.
+Copy and paste the full code sample into the [Copilot in Azure Quantum](https://quantum.microsoft.com/en-us/experience/quantum-coding), select the number of shots to run, and click **Run**.
 The results are displayed in the histogram and in the **Results** fields.

 > [!NOTE]
-> A project file is not necessary to run the Q# code in the Copilot.
-Likewise, installing the QDK is not necessary, as the Copilot already runs the latest QDK.
+> A project file is not necessary to run the Q# code in the Copilot in Azure Quantum.
+Likewise, installing the QDK is not necessary, as the copilot already runs the latest QDK.

 ### [Standalone Q# application with Visual Studio or Visual Studio Code](#tab/tabid-qsharp)